UstadMobile/UstadMobile/test-end-to-end/README.md

 2.5 The course title is mandatory.
 If save is clicked when the title is blank, then the field is
     highlighted as required and it is not saved.
 The user can then add a title and save successfully.

+2.6 Teacher/admin can remove people from a course (e.g. delete their enrolment).
+This removes any permissions that were associated with their enrolment.

 ### 3: Course block editing

 3.1 Admin or teacher can edit the course.
 Other users cannot edit

 3.2 Admin or teacher can add module and text blocks.
 Blocks can be reordered and hidden, indented,
-    unindented
+    unindented, edited, deleted.

-3.3 Admin or teacher can add a content block and link existing content
+3.3 Admin or teacher can add a content block and link existing content.
+Block can be edited (title, description, other metadata, not the content itself within app) or deleted from course.

 3.4 Admin or teacher can add a content block and upload new content via link